awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

   The general prerequisites for transferring files to an instance are the same as the general prerequisites for connecting to an instance\.
 For more information, see [General prerequisites for connecting to your instance](connection-prereqs.md)\.
 + **Install an SCP client**

   Most Linux, Unix, and Apple computers include an SCP client by default\.
 If yours doesn't, the OpenSSH project provides a free implementation of the full suite of SSH tools, including an SCP client\.
-For more information, see [http://www\.openssh\.org](http://www.openssh.org/)\.
+For more information, see [https://www\.openssh\.com](https://www.openssh.com)\.

-The following procedure steps you through using SCP to transfer a file\.
-If you've already connected to the instance with SSH and have verified its fingerprints, you can start with the step that contains the SCP command \(step 4\)\.
+The following procedure steps you through using SCP to transfer a file using the instance's public DNS name, or the IPv6 address if your instance has one\.

-**To use SCP to transfer a file**
+**To use SCP to transfer files between your computer and your instance**

-1. Transfer a file to your instance using the instance's public DNS name, or the IPv6 address if your instance has one\.
-For example, if the name of your private key file is `my-key-pair`, the file to transfer is `SampleFile.txt`, the user name for your instance is `my-instance-user-name`, and the public DNS name of the instance is `my-instance-public-dns-name`, or `my-instance-IPv6-address` if your instance has an IPv6 address, use one of the following commands to copy the file to the `my-instance-user-name` home directory\.
+1. Determine the location of the source file on your computer and the destination path on the instance\.
+In the following examples, the name of the private key file is `my-key-pair.pem`, the file to transfer is `my-file.txt`, the user name for the instance is ec2\-user, the public DNS name of the instance is `my-instance-public-dns-name`, and the IPv6 address of the instance is `my-instance-IPv6-address`\.
-   + \(Public DNS\) To transfer a file to your instance using your instance's public DNS name, enter the following command\.
+   + \(Public DNS\) To transfer a file to the destination on the instance, enter the following command from your computer\.

      ```
-     scp -i /path/my-key-pair.pem /path/SampleFile.txt my-instance-user-name@my-instance-public-dns-name:~
+     scp -i /path/my-key-pair.pem /path/my-file.txt ec2-user@my-instance-public-dns-name:path/
      ```
-   + \(IPv6\) Alternatively, if your instance has an IPv6 address, to transfer a file using the instance's IPv6 address, enter the following command\.
+   + \(IPv6\) To transfer a file to the destination on the instance if the instance has an IPv6 address, enter the following command from your computer\.
 The IPv6 address must be enclosed in square brackets \(`[ ]`\), which must be escaped \(`\`\)\.

      ```
-     scp -i /path/my-key-pair.pem /path/SampleFile.txt my-instance-user-name@\[my-instance-IPv6-address\]:~
+     scp -i /path/my-key-pair.pem /path/my-file.txt ec2-user@\[my-instance-IPv6-address\]:path/
      ```

-   You see a response like the following:
+1. If you haven't already connected to the instance using SSH, you see a response like the following:

    ```
    The authenticity of host 'ec2-198-51-100-1.compute-1.amazonaws.com (10.254.142.33)'